Kerry King: Slayer

 King formed his first band with another guitarist who had been teaching him lessons, and this guitarist introduced him to Tom Araya.
 He discovered that he and Araya lived only a block away from each other, and they agreed to start jamming together.
 "Everything began from that point", King has said of Slayer's origins.
 In 1981, King was at an audition for a southern rock band which Jeff Hanneman was also auditioning for.
 King heard Hanneman playing guitar near the reception desk and approached him, soon learning that they liked a lot of the same music, and they decided to jam together.
 The pair enjoyed playing together and decided to start their own band with Araya and a neighborhood drummer named Dave Lombardo, which would soon evolve into Slayer.
-King, along with Araya, remained in Slayer for the entire length of the band's career, from 1981 to 2019.
+King, along with Araya, remained in Slayer for the entire length of the band's career, from 1981 to 2019 and since 2024.

-In 1984, King was invited by ex-Metallica guitarist Dave Mustaine to join his new band Megadeth.
+In 1984, King was invited by former Metallica guitarist Dave Mustaine to join his new band Megadeth.
 Slayer's future was briefly in doubt as King played several shows with Megadeth, though he ultimately did not join full-time due to his commitment to Slayer.
 He still lived with his parents and has said that the desire to not spend time at home with his family caused him to spend more time rehearsing with the band, which helped his musicianship improve tremendously.

 King says at that time their music was viewed simply as heavy metal and the term "thrash" emerged later.
 He was becoming heavily influenced by the band Venom, which helped shape Slayer's dark image.
 King says that after releasing Haunting The Chapel and Hell Awaits and seeing the band's audience grow steadily, he knew Slayer would be his career.
 The controversy surrounding Slayer's 1986 song "Angel Of Death" fueled King to dedicate himself to songwriting.
 "I think, on the whole, that mankind is full of fucking idiots.
 In a nutshell, our lyrics just say 'think'.
 That's it", he said of the unwanted "Angel of Death" attention.

-Slayer fared better than most bands after heavy metal's dramatic decline in the 1990s, which King describes as "the fuckin' Limp Bizkit era".
+Slayer fared better than most bands after heavy metal's decline in the 1990s, which King describes as "the fuckin' Limp Bizkit era".
 King almost stopped writing music entirely due to how offensive he believed the music scene had become at that time.
 "I couldn't understand why anybody would make music like that, let alone like it.
 That was definitely my darkest time as a musician, and that definitely showed up on Diabolus in Musica... through my lack of involvement", he has said.